alienemoji/log-scanner/README.md

 - `-printresults`: (Optional) Print results to terminal

 ### To do
-- Add option to block an IP with ufw/iptables if found >n times
+- Write a function to block an IP with ufw/iptables if found >n times
+- Take multiple search queries as input or read them from a .txt file